 Ever wonder what dinosaurs would make of the modern world?
 Wonder no longer once you’ve brought them back as puppets!
 Check out Easy Peasy and Fun to print out the puppets.
 It’s as easy as cutting along the dotted lines and gluing the pieces to a clothespin.
 With the puppets are ready to go, set up a booth for a puppet show and let your kid’s imaginations go to work.

-9. Dinosaur Lantern Jars
+9. Dinosaur Nightlight Jars

 10. Dinosaur Handprint Art

 Kids can get a little messy with paint and learn how to transform their handprint into a dinosaur with this craft from Simple Everyday Mom.
 Set up a clean space and paint your kid’s hand a bright color.
 Then have them spread out their fingers (especially that pinky) and let them stamp it on a sheet of paper.
 Allow the paint to dry fully, and then let kids decorate their ‘saur and its surroundings.

 Next time you get a package filled with bubble wrap, save it all for this DIY dinosaur print project.
 The project uses bubble wrap as a stamp that gives the dinosaur cutouts a bumpy and unique texture.
 This painting technique can be used on pretty much any sheet of paper, so it’s a cool trick for young artists to master.
 Check out the details on In The Playroom’s site.

 Scientists believe the Brontosaurus likely ate the leaves from very tall trees, so kids will need to cut out a very long neck when making this paper plate dinosaur.
 Kids can use extra scraps of materials to make trees that their dinosaurs can eat off of.
 Watch through all the steps with Easy Kid Crafts how-to video.

 13. Find Craft Supplies and Art Gifts for Creative Kids at CAMP